Coarse grained intermolecular interactions on quantum processors: Experimental results using IBM quantum computers

 where $\bm{\theta}_\infty$ are variational parameters found for the ground state of $\H(R=\infty)$, here we have used that $\tr[\H(R)] = \tr[\H_\text{non-int}] = dN \; \forall R$.
 We use \eqref{eqn: error subtraction} to calculate the dispersion energy from noisy measurements, estimating $\epsilon$ by measuring the fidelity of the uncoupled ground state on the noisy computer $\mathcal{F}=\tr\left[\rho(\bm{\theta}_\infty)\ketbra{0}{0}^{\otimes mN}\right] = (1-\lambda)+\frac{\lambda}{2^{mN}}$.
 This can be done without additional cost by reusing the counts measured when calculating $\langle \H \rangle_{\rho(\bm{\theta}_\infty)}$.
 We find that, for the devices and circuits we use in this work, this method to subtract the device noise gives accurate values for the dispersion energy.

 To measure the dispersion energy for the optimised states we use the \textit{ibm\_lagos} quantum computer.
 One practical consideration when performing this subtraction, is that due to the significant time dependence of the noise levels of the device, it is important to evaluate the expectations for different values of $R$ in~\eqref{eqn: error subtraction} with the same qubits on the same device as close to simultaneously as possible.
-For the results presented here we took the mean of 200 repetitions of each measurement of $\langle \H \rangle$ (with 8192 shots per circuit), performing the measurements for each $R$ one-after-another before moving onto the next of the 200 repetitions.
+For the results presented here we took the mean of 200 repetitions of each measurement of $\langle \H \rangle$ (with 8192 shots per circuit), performing the measurements for each $R$ sequentially before moving onto the next of the 200 repetitions.
 As many measurements were performed as possible in a single job and all jobs were submitted simultaneously to minimise the time between successive jobs.
 Fig.~\ref{fig: subtraction} shows how the level of noise varies significantly throughout the 200 evaluations but the drift seen in the expectation values is approximately matched for each of the different values of $R$ when measured in this way.

 The spectrum achieved by the optimisation procedure in this proof of principle experiment is shown in Fig.~\ref{fig: spectrum}.
 From this, we see that by using the variational procedure combined with our ansatz, optimal parameters can be found using noisy gradients calculated on the real device that correspond to energy values close to the true ground state when evaluated without device noise.
 Furthermore, although the raw experimental energies are much larger than even the uncoupled energy of the system, using the simple subtraction method described above, we are able to successfully measure dispersion energies on the device closely matching the exact London dispersion interaction.
-From Fig.~\ref{fig: spectrum} we see that for all values of $R$ tested, the binding energy is within two standard deviations of the exact value.
+From Fig.~\ref{fig: spectrum} we see that for all values of $R$ tested, the binding energy using the quantum processor is within two standard deviations of the exact value.
+It is worth noting that the value of the ground state energy with the same variational parameters but evaluated using noiseless simulation (shown in Fig.~\ref{fig: subtraction}(b)) are all slightly above the true value given by the curve.
+This could be due to either imperfect or unconverged optimisation or systematic errors in the rotation gates applied by the device which are accounted for as over/under rotations in the variational parameters learnt by the algorithm and not reflected in the error-free simulation.
+We expect that these effects will be reduced by improvements in hardware performance and by using better gradient descent schemes or better fine tuning of the settings for the ADAM optimisation used.